maxi-k/duckdb-saneql/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

-Now we can use saneql directly in DuckDB:
+Now we can use the features from the extension directly in DuckDB.
+The template contains a single scalar function `saneql()` that takes a string arguments and returns a string:
 ```
-D create table foo(a int);              -- regular sql
-D insert into foo values (1), (2), (3); -- regular sql
-D foo.filter(a >= 2)                    -- saneql
-┌───────┐
-│   a   │
+D select saneql('Jane') as result;
+┌───────────────┐
-│ int32 │
+│    result     │
-├───────┤
-│     2 │
+│    varchar    │
+├───────────────┤
-│     3 │
+│ Saneql Jane 🐥 │
-└───────┘
+└───────────────┘
 ```

-For a full list of saneql operations, see [the saneql repo](https://github.com/neumannt/saneql/blob/main/algebra.md), or checkout the saneql [TPC-H queries](https://github.com/neumannt/saneql/tree/main/examples/tpch).

 ## Running the tests
 Different tests can be created for DuckDB extensions.
 The primary way of testing DuckDB extensions should be the SQL tests in `./test/sql`.
 These SQL tests can be run using: